lutchobandeira/lutchobandeira.github.io/_posts/2019-04-17-introduction-to-redux-and-its-role-in-modern-javascript-frameworks-such-as-react-and-angular.md

 };
 ```

-The function ```login``` returns now a function that has the argument ```dispatch```.
+The function ```login``` returns now a function that receives ```dispatch``` as argument.
 We use the function ```dispatch``` to dispatch the action when we are done.
 This give us a lot of flexibility.

-The actions communicate what is going on the system, remember?
-We could dispatch an action to tell when an user has started his login process and another one to tell when the loggin process has finished with success or with failure.
+Actions are used to communicate what is going on the system, remember?
+We could dispatch an action to tell when an user has started his login process and another one to tell when the login process has finished with success or with failure.

 The code looks like that: